thingsboard/thingsboard-extensions/README.md

 ```
 cd ${TB_EXTENSION_WORK_DIR}/widgets
-mvn clean install -P npm-start
+mvn clean install -P yarn-start
 ```

 In widgets library create a new widget.
-In the resources tab of the widget editor add this file:
+In the resources tab of the widget editor add this file path:
 ```
 static/widgets/thingsboard-extension-widgets.js
 ```